24 |

 [Eulah Creek, NSW, April 2011]

-Dorsal view of a Double-barred Finch, different angle
+Dorsal view of a Double-barred Finch

 observed together, especially when grass seeds are available

-[20 km south of Narrabri, NSW, 2006]
+[20 km South of Narrabri, NSW, 2006]

-Immature Double-barred Finch moulting into its adult plumage
+Juvenile Double-barred Finch moulting into its

 [Mt.
 Kaputar NP,